nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 All times are EET ([convert to local time](https://arewemeetingyet.com/Helsinki/2024-5-30/9:00))

-- 9:00 - 11:00 : Arrival of participants, registration, mingling (Top Lounge)
+- 9:00 - 11:00 : Arrival of participants, registration, mingling
+  (**Update: U121a of first floor of the building**)
-- 11:00 - 12:45 : Informal get-together on campus, group activities (Top Lounge)
+- 11:00 - 12:45 : Informal get-together on campus, group activities (**Update: U121a of first floor of the building**)
 - 13:00 - 14:00 : Lunch (Arvo)
 - 14:15 - 17:35 : Opening and conference sessions  (Main rooms)
 - 19:00 - 20:30 : Dinner (Fat Lizard)